 Corporate Social Responsibility of Balmer Lawrie

-Corporate Social Responsibility (CSR) is a transformational practice by the business corporations in India, mandated by the Government.
+Corporate Social Responsibility is a “self-regulating business model” that implies the procedures of interaction by a company with its stakeholders and the general public at large, creating a scenario of being socially responsible.
 CSR programs aim at transforming the lives of the under-privileged and enhance collective community well-being, besides the broader goal of driving sustainable development and growth of all stakeholders.
-In line with this, the Company has been driving various CSR projects independently around its units and establishments across the country and has also been supporting various programs initiated by the Government of India like the Clean India Mission and Skill Development Institutes.
+In line with this, the Company has been driving various CSR projects independently around its units and establishments across the country and has also been supporting various programs initiated by the Government of India like the COVID-19 response, Clean India Mission and Skill Development Institutes.
 The Company is responsive to the needs of the society at large, and its socio-economic goals are well aligned with the business objectives.

-Balmer Lawrie’s CSR initiatives are driven by two Flagship Programs - Balmer Lawrie Initiative for Self Sustenance [BLISS] and Samaj Mein Balmer Lawrie [SAMBAL].
-While the first Program is directed at providing and improving the long-term economic sustenance of the underprivileged, the second Program aims at improving the living standards and quality of life of population in and around the Company’s work-centers.
+Balmer Lawrie’s CSR initiatives are driven by two Flagship Programs - Balmer Lawrie Initiative for Self-Sustenance [BLISS] and Samaj Mein Balmer Lawrie [SAMBAL].
+While the first Program is directed at providing and improving the long-term economic sustenance of the underprivileged, the second Program aims at improving the living standards and quality of life of the population in and around the Company’s work-centres.

 In pursuance of these Programs, the Company has undertaken several community development projects, partnering with various agencies.
-The focus areas for the schemes under the programs, amongst others, have been on education, healthcare, sanitation, integrated village development, and environmental protection.
+The focus areas for the schemes under the programs, amongst others, have been on education, healthcare, sanitation, and environmental protection as directed by the DPE.
 CSR efforts are channelized on the above-mentioned thematic focus areas and target groups like children, women, youth, elderly and differently abled people.

 Through the various CSR programs, the Company has constantly endeavored to integrate the interest of the business with that of the communities that form part of the areas it operates.
 With the advent of the various National flagship programs launched by the government, we as an organisation take pride in furthering the initiatives, which comes under the purview of CSR by engaging specialized agencies, and in keeping with the DPE guidelines, the Companies Act 2013 and Schedule VII of the Companies Act.